-Executive Secretary.
-The Board shall have an Executive Secretary.
-The Executive Secretary shall:
+Board Secretary.
+The Board shall have a Secretary who shall:

-• Record the proceedings, draft and maintain the agenda and minutes of board meetings, and perform other administrative duties as assigned by the Board Chair and the Special Assistant to the Vice President for Johns Hopkins Public Safety.
+- Record the proceedings, draft and maintain the agenda and minutes of board meetings, and perform other administrative duties as assigned by the Board Chair and the Vice President for Johns Hopkins Public Safety or their designee. - Be the custodian of the records of the Board, follow the record retention schedule s - Ensure all members of the Board have completed required training and confidentiality agreements (as applicable)

-$^5$ Md.
+5 Md.
 Code Ann., Education § 24-1205.

-&lt;sup>6 See Interim Study on Approaches to Improving Public Safety on and around Johns Hopkins University Campuses, Report to the Maryland General Assembly on HB 103, December 21, 2018.
+6 See Interim Study on Approaches to Improving Public Safety on and around Johns Hopkins University Campuses, Report to the Maryland General Assembly on HB 103, December 21, 2018.
 Report available at: https://publicsafetyinitiatives.jhu.edu/assets/uploads/sites/8/2018/12/Interim-study-report-FINAL.pdf.